-Notice is hereby given that the Annual General Meeting (AGM) of Link Credit Union Limited will take place on Thursday 16th December 2021 at 7pm via Zoom Webinar.
+Notice is hereby given that a Special General Meeting of Link Credit Union Limited will take place on Monday 10th October 2022 at 6.30 p.m. via Zoom Webinar.

-Members wishing to attend the Virtual AGM need to register before 5.30pm on Friday 10th December 2021 by sending an email to agm2021@linkcu.ie providing the following information:
+Members wishing to attend the Virtual AGM need to register before 5.30pm on Wednesday 5th October 2022 by sending an email to sgm2022@linkcu.ie providing the following information:

 - Name

 - Membership Number

 - Date of Birth

-This information will be verified against the members records with the credit union.
+- This information will be verified against the members records with the Credit Union.
 The same email address cannot be used for multiple registrations.